 Tricia likes to tell people she was a journalism major in college.
 For a week.
 After growing up in Northern Virginia and working on all three of her high school publications, Tricia went off to the University of South Carolina, where she promptly changed her major from journalism to media arts so she could indulge her love of music and pursue her career goal of becoming a recording engineer and working with rock stars.

-Many moons later, Tricia returned to journalism and her childhood vacation spot in Delaware, working as the copy editor and music columnist for a local weekly newspaper before expanding into layout and editorial duties.
-Starting her first work on "hard news" when she jointed the Coastal Point in 2004, she has become known for her attendance at nearly all municipal meetings on her beats, attention to detail on regional issues such as beach replenishment and inability to write a story in fewer than 6 million words.
+Many moons later, Tricia returned to journalism and her childhood vacation spot in Delaware, working as the copy editor and music columnist for local weekly newspapers before expanding into layout and editorial duties.
+Starting her first work on "hard news" when she jointed the Coastal Point in 2004, she has become known for her municipal meeting coverage, attention to detail on regional issues such as beach replenishment and inability to write a story in fewer than 6 million words.
 At least a few of those words have earned her multiple awards from the Maryland, Delaware, D.C.
 Press Association (MDDC).

-When she's not attending a meeting or writing a headline, Tricia is generally attending to her young son, who keeps her on her toes and fills her with joy.
-Even on trips to the beach, she is generally accompanied by a Windows Mobile smartphone, iPod Touch and Kindle e-book reader that keep her up-to-date with the latest news for her Coastal Point technology columns and also, happily, keep the boy entertained.
+When she's not attending a meeting or writing a headline, Tricia is generally attending to her son, who keeps her on her toes and fills her with joy.
+Even on trips to the beach, she is generally accompanied by a smartphone that keeps her up-to-date with the latest news for her Coastal Point technology columns and also, happily, keeps the boy entertained.

 A self-described "angry old man" Bob has worked in graphic arts for almost 39 years (yes, he is as old as he looks, maybe even older.)
 Since the first time he walked into a newspaper pressroom he's had a passion for the printed word and newspapers in particular.